mueen-memon/my-shop-client/README.md

 # My Shop

-An e Commerse App for the Android & iOS with Beautiful UI.
+An eCommerce App for the Android & iOS with Beautiful UI.

 ## Demo